 Development of digital connectivity infrastructure

-Support to development of digital connectivity infrastructure shall in particular focus on projects supporting a universal (i.e. including rural/peripheral areas) roll-out of infrastructure, deployment of very high capacity digital networks, including through the deployment of 5G connection systems, and investments needed to reach the Union's strategic digital connectivity objectives.
-It shall also target projects aimed at increasing the capacity and resilience of EU networks (e.g. international connectivity, including through submarine cables), and at supporting the digital transformation of key public services.
-It shall also target projects aiming at reduction or avoidance of greenhouse gas emissions of digital connectivity infrastructure.
+Support to development of digital connectivity infrastructure shall focus on projects supporting broad range of communications and information technology-related products and services.
+This can include, for example, projects supporting a universal (i.e. including rural/peripheral areas) roll-out of infrastructure, deployment of very high capacity digital networks, including through the deployment of wired and wireless connection systems including fibre and 5G connection systems, and investments needed to reach the Union's strategic digital connectivity objectives.
+It shall also target projects aimed at increasing the capacity and resilience of EU networks (e.g. inter-regional and international connectivity, including through land-based, submarine cables, satellite systems, data centres and public protection and disaster relief networks), and at supporting the digital transformation of key public services.
+It shall also target projects aiming at reduction or avoidance of greenhouse gas emissions of digital connectivity infrastructure, for example through more energy efficient networks, digital connectivity services and data centres.

 Development of space sector value chain

-Support to development of space sector value chain shall in particular focus on support to the Space Strategy for Europe objectives to maximise the benefits for the Union society and economy.
-Such support shall target: (i) the EU Space Programme components to meet existing and emerging users' needs including in priority areas of climate change, sustainable development and security; and (ii) projects that encourage the development and uptake of space services, data and applications, notably to exploit the potential of the EU Space Programme components and to better connect space solutions to other EU policies and economic areas.
+Support to the development of space sector value chain shall in particular focus on support to the Space Strategy for Europe objectives to maximise the benefits for the Union society and economy.
+Such support shall target: (i) the EU Space Programme components to meet existing and emerging users' needs including in priority areas of climate change, sustainable development, communication and security; (ii) projects that encourage the development and uptake of space services, data and applications, notably to exploit the potential of the EU Space Programme components and to better connect space solutions to other EU or national policies and economic areas; and (iii) fostering the development and adaptation of downstream services based on space data and technologies.

 Support shall aim to foster the competitiveness of space systems and technologies, addressing in particular vulnerability of supply chains.
-Such support would target: (i) critical space components, systems and technologies; and (ii) space technologies, systems and services, which can help strengthening Europe's capacity to conceive, develop, launch, operate and exploit space systems.
+Such support shall target: (i) critical space components, systems and technologies, including satellites; and (ii) space technologies, systems and services, including communication services, which can help strengthening the Union’s capacity to conceive, develop, launch, operate and exploit space systems.

-Support to foster Union's autonomy for safe and secure access to space, including dual use aspects shall target: (i) European launchers enabling Europe to maintain autonomous, reliable and cost-effective access to space; (ii) projects linked to innovative access to space concepts such as re-usability, advanced manufacturing, low-cost small launch systems; (iii) commercial space activities, (iv) projects promoting space infrastructure protection, resilience; and (v) space security.
+Support to foster Union's autonomy for safe and secure access to space, including dual use aspects shall target: (i) European launchers enabling the Union to maintain autonomous, reliable and cost-effective access to space; (ii) projects linked to innovative access to space concepts such as re-usability, advanced manufacturing, low-cost small launch systems; (iii) commercial space activities such as communications; (iv) projects promoting space infrastructure protection, resilience; and (v) space security.

 For space projects, consistency with eligibility and other related provisions set out in the Space Programme shall be taken into account as appropriate, notably for what concerns strategic autonomy.